-The upper-level velocity potential pattern continues to show anomalous upper-level divergence over the central and eastern Pacific with upper-level convergence over the Maritime Continent.
-Anomalous divergence over Africa and the far eastern Atlantic has contributed to more robust tropical wave activity and recent tropical cyclogenesis.
-Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1) Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Upper-level easterly anomalies increased near the Date Line.
+The upper-level velocity potential anomaly pattern indicates a coherent pattern of anomalous upper-level divergence (convergence) over the central and eastern Pacific (Indian Ocean and Maritime Continent).
+Positive anomalies (brown contours) indicate unfavorable conditions for precipitation Negative anomalies (green contours) indicate favorable conditions for precipitation 200-hPa Vector Wind Anomalies (m s-1) Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Upper-level easterly (westerly) anomalies persisted over the Central Pacific (Indian Ocean and East Pacific/Caribbean).

-200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies have persisted over the central and eastern Pacific associated with El Niño since mid-April (red box).
+200-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

+Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies have persisted over the central and eastern Pacific associated with El Niño since mid-April (red box).
 During June, these easterly anomalies were interrupted by robust atmospheric Kelvin wave/MJO activity.
 During August, some westward propagation of westerly anomalies from the Maritime Continent to the Indian Ocean was evident.
-Recently, a generally stationary pattern was observed.
+Recently, a generally stationary pattern was observed, with a slight westward shift of easterly anomalies near 120E.

-Weekly Heat Content Evolution in the Equatorial Pacific Oceanic Kelvin waves have alternating warm and cold phases.
+Weekly Heat Content Evolution in the Equatorial Pacific

+Oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Downwelling and warming occur in the leading portion of a Kelvin wave, and upwelling and cooling occur in the trailing portion.
-During October-November, positive subsurface temperature anomalies increased and shifted eastward in association with the downwelling phase of a Kelvin wave.
-During November - January, the upwelling phase of a Kelvin wave shifted eastward.
+During November, positive subsurface temperature anomalies increased and shifted eastward in association with the downwelling phase of a Kelvin wave.
+During November -January, the upwelling phase of a Kelvin wave shifted eastward.
 Following a strong westerly wind burst in March, another downwelling phase of a Kelvin wave propagated eastward, reaching the South American coast during May.
 Reinforcing downwelling events have followed, resulting in persistently abovenormal heat content from the Date Line to 90W.
-Heat content anomalies greater than 2.5° C were observed over the east-central Pacific with the latest oceanic Kelvin Wave.
+Heat content anomalies greater than 2.5°C were observed over the east-central Pacific with the latest oceanic Kelvin Wave.

 MJO Index -- Information The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932.
 The methodology is very similar to that described in WH2004 but does not include the linear removal of ENSO variability associated with a sea surface temperature index.
 The methodology is consistent with that outlined by the U.S. CLIVAR MJO Working Group.
 Gottschalck et al. 2010: A Framework for Assessing Operational Madden-Julian Oscillation Forecasts: A CLIVAR MJO Working Group Project, Bull.
 Amer.
 Met.
 Soc., 91, 1247-1258.
 The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
-MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
+MJO Index - Recent Evolution The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes

+The triangular areas indicate the location of the enhanced phase of the MJO Counter-clockwise motion is indicative of eastward propagation.
 Large dot most recent observation.
-Distance from the origin is proportional to MJO strength Line colors distinguish different months The MJO index indicated weak MJO activity during the past few weeks, with weak amplitude over the Western Hemisphere partly associated with tropical cyclone activity.
+Distance from the origin is proportional to MJO strength Line colors distinguish different months

+The MJO index indicated an increase in amplitude which is partly related to tropical cyclone activity.